Who is Kansas Counselors?

 Will Kansas Counselors sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with Kansas Counselors, Inc. again.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also quite possible that you will never hear from or have to deal with Kansas Counselors again.

 Some states allow wage garnishment, while others do not.
-It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a third-party debt collector to threaten to garnish your wages.
+If you are in a state that does not allow wage garnishment, it is illegal for a third-party debt collector to threaten to garnish your wages.

-It is also illegal for Kansas Counselors, Inc. to make any claims they cannot or will not follow through on—this includes threatening to sue you or foreclose on your home.
+It is also illegal for Kansas Counselors to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 Is Kansas Counselors hurting my credit score?